FKMTime/docs/docs/basic-knowledge/accounts.md

 ## Access to competition

-If someone who logs in with WCA account doesn't have access to the competition (except for WCA Website Admins) will obviously not be added to accounts page, you have to add them as delegate/organizer on the WCA website and sync WCIF in competition tab first (or add their WCA Account, as described above).
+If someone who logs in with WCA account doesn't have access to the competition will obviously not be added to accounts page, you have to add them as delegate/organizer on the WCA website and sync WCIF in competition tab first (or add their WCA Account, as described above).